adrianaguirre/spectacle/README.markdown

 ## Presenting

-Spectacle comes with a built in presenter mode.
+SquirmDeck comes with a built in presenter mode.
 It shows you a slide lookahead, current time and your current slide:

 ![http://i.imgur.com/csPXbjM.png](http://i.imgur.com/csPXbjM.png)